walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 12. Return to the RDP session with the **SmartHotelHost** and open a command prompt using the desktop shortcut.

     > **Note**: The SmartHotelHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
 This allows the command prompt to be used as an SSH client.
+More info of supported Linux on Azure can be found here: https://Azure.com/Linux

 13. Enter the following command to connect to the **UbuntuWAF** VM running in Hyper-V on the SmartHotelHost: